iExecBlockchainComputing/rlc-multichain/README.md

 ### Core Components

 1. **RLCCrosschainToken**: An upgradeable ERC20 token that implements the [ERC-7802](https://eips.ethereum.org/EIPS/eip-7802) bridgeable token standard.
-This token can be minted and burned by authorized bridge contracts and is deployed on non-Ethereum chains.
+This token can be minted and burned by authorized bridge contracts and is deployed on Non-Mainnet chains.

-2. **RLCLiquidityUnifier** (Ethereum Mainnet only): A liquidity management contract that locks/unlocks the original RLC tokens on Ethereum.
-It implements the ERC-7802 interface to work seamlessly with bridge contracts while managing liquidity from the existing RLC token contract.
+2. **RLCLiquidityUnifier** (Ethereum Mainnet only): A liquidity management contract that acts as an intermediary between the original RLC token and supported bridges.
+It enables the locking and unlocking of RLC tokens on Ethereum, and implements the ERC-7802 interface to ensure seamless integration with various bridge contracts, while centralizing liquidity on their behalf.

 3. **IexecLayerZeroBridge**: A LayerZero OFT bridge contract that handles cross-chain messaging and token transfers.
 This contract has **dual deployment modes** based on the chain:
-   - **Ethereum Mode** (`APPROVAL_REQUIRED = true`): Interfaces with RLCLiquidityUnifier to lock/unlock original RLC tokens
+   - **Ethereum Mainnet Mode** (`APPROVAL_REQUIRED = true`): Interfaces with RLCLiquidityUnifier to lock/unlock original RLC tokens
    - **Non-Ethereum Mode** (`APPROVAL_REQUIRED = false`): Directly mints/burns RLCCrosschainToken

 ### Deployment Architecture